 The Future of Work

-The rise of robots and sophisticated computer algorithms has workers around the world fearing automation.
-This widespread distress has contributed to today’s turbulent political environment and specifically, many of the issues that plague middle America.
+Sometimes, it feels like we're living in a science fiction novel.
+Robots and sophisticated computer algorithms have workers around the world fearing automation.
+This widespread distress has contributed to today’s turbulent political environment and specifically, many of the issues that Americans grapple with today.

 The digital revolution is a fiercely powerful trend.
 A World Economic Forum study noted that 65% of students entering primary school today will end up working jobs that don’t exist yet.
 Yuval Noah Harari, author of Homo Deus: A Brief History of Tomorrow argues that 99 percent of human qualities and abilities are simply redundant for the performance of most modern jobs.

 By nature, technological change leads to an exponential rate of change.
 Automation, speed, globalization, and complexity increase non-linearly over time.
 The result is an interconnected environment that is seemingly random and complex.